 About

-My dissertation research is focused on analyzing the mineral dust contents of ice cores drilled in the Peruvian Andes.
+My dissertation research focused on analyzing the mineral dust contents of ice cores drilled in the Peruvian Andes.
 I am particularly interested in the use of electron microscopy to characterize individual particles for morphology and mineralogy, coupled with machine learning and other computational techniques for mineral identification.
 I am also passionate about building software tools to help researchers with data visualization and quantitative analysis, and I have a wide variety of open source projects available on GitHub and the MATLAB Central File Exchange.

-I expect to complete my doctoral studies in May 2026, and I am currently looking for postdoctoral opportunities.
+I am currently looking for postdoctoral opportunities.
 Please feel free to reach out to me by email (✉️weber.1158@osu.edu) if you would like to discuss academics, opportunties, or research.

 Thanks for stopping by!